 - Write several letters on the board and ask children to choose the right letter.
-Initially do not write letters with very similar shapes as that may confuse children at an early stage.
+Initially, do not write letters with very similar shapes as that may confuse children at an early stage.
 Later, when they are more accomplished, they will be better equipped to avoid confusion.

 - Bring objects or models of things that start with that letter.
-For example: for B you can bring a ball, bat, banana etc. Pass these around for all to see.
+For example: for B, you can bring a ball, bat, banana, etc. Pass these around for all to see.

 - Have different objects on the table.
 Ask children to pick out objects that start with the given letter.

 - Call on a child whose name starts with that letter.
-He or she can say, for instance, Hello, I am Arun.
-‘A’ for ‘Arun’ and so on.
-He can be the leader for that day.
+They can say, for instance, "Hello, I am Arun," "A for Arun," and so on.
+They can then be the leader for that day.

 - Play "Hunt for the Letter."
 Ask children to look around the room and pick up all objects that start with the letter.

-- The above activity can also be done with picture cards.
-In this case the child with the picture that starts with the letter called may come and show the picture.
-Then the class can say in chorus, for ex: ‘B’ for ‘Ball’
+- Hand out letter cards to all children.
+Call out a letter.
+The child with that card has to come in front of the class and display the letter.
+This activity can also be done with picture cards.
+In this case, the child with the picture that starts with the letter called may come and show the picture.
+Then the class can say in chorus, for ex: ‘"B for ‘Ball."

 - Divide the class into two groups.
 Give one group letter cards.
-Give other group various objects.
+Give the other group various objects.
 The first group will hold up a letter.
 The second group should hold up an object that starts with that letter.

 Here are a few suggestions you may consider in helping children learn to count and identify numbers:

-- Sing number rhymes like, ‘One, two, three, four, five; once I caught a fish alive,’ aloud to them often.
+- Sing number rhymes like, "One, two, three, four, five; once I caught a fish alive," aloud to them often.
 Soon they will begin to recognize the sounds of the numbers.

-- Read out stories from picture books and emphasize counting.
+- Read stories from picture books and emphasize counting.
 For example, read aloud stories like "The Three Little Pigs" and "Snow White and the Seven Dwarves."
 Make it a point to count out the characters in the picture book.
 This will enable them to understand the concept that the numbers relate to specific amounts.

-- Use common objects like marbles, pencils etc. to show physical representations of numbers.
+- Use common objects like marbles, pencils, etc. to show physical representations of numbers.
 Keep them in groups to show what 3 or 4 looks like and so on.
-In the beginning touch each object when you count.
+In the beginning, touch each object when you count.
 Let children start slowly first and learn to count up to 3, and then gradually one by one the number may be increased.

 - Use every opportunity to reinforce counting skills in practical situations.
-For example the child could count out three biscuits, two bananas, etc.
+For example, the child could count out three biscuits, two bananas, etc.

 - Use lots of number colouring pages as most children love to colour.
 The colouring pages should have numbers in large sizes to colour.
-They may also have that many number of common objects to colour.